Clkwong3/e-commerce-backend-engine/README.md

    - "PUT" - To update existing data
    - "DELETE' - To remove data

 6. **Enter the Request URL:** In the URL field, enter the full URL of the API endpoint to test.
-This should include http:// or https:// and the specific route.
+This should include 'http://' or 'https://' and the specific route.

 7. **Set Request Body (For POST and PUT Requests):** If the request type is POST or PUT and requires a request body (e.g., JSON data), switch to the "Body" tab and choose the format (e.g., JSON) and enter the request body data in the editor.

-8. **Send the Request:** Click the "Send" button to execute the request.I nsomnia will send the request to the API endpoint.
+8. **Send the Request:** Click the "Send" button to execute the request.
+Insomnia will send the request to the API endpoint.

-9. /88 After sending the request, receive a response from the server.
+9. **View the Response** After sending the request, receive a response from the server.
 Insomnia will display the response headers, status code, and response body.
 Review the response body to make sure the API is behaving as expected.

 10. **Inspect and Debug:** Inspect the response data to verify that the API endpoints are working correctly.
-The data can also be used 0for debugging and troubleshooting.
+The data can also be used for debugging and troubleshooting.

 11. **Repeat for Other Endpoints:** Create additional requests in Insomnia to test different API endpoints or perform various actions.

-12. **Save the Workspace (Optional):** Save the workspace in Insomnia to keep a record of the requests and responses for future testing.
+12. **Save the Workspace (Optional):** Save the workspace in Insomnia to keep a record of the requests and responses for future testing and debugging purposes.

 ## License